David de Rambures

 David de Rambures (c.
-1364 – October 25, 1415, at the battle of Agincourt) was a French knight, member of the king's council and Grand Master of Crossbowmen.
+1364 – 25 October, 1415, at Azincourt) was a French knight, member of the king's council and Grand Master of Crossbowmen.
 He died at the Battle of Agincourt along with his three youngest sons: Jean, Hugues and Philippe.

 Life and marriage

 David de Rambures was the son of André (nicknamed Andrieux) de Rambures (d.
 1405), knight, lord of Rambures, captain of Boulogne and Gravelines, governor of the West-West Flanders province, chamberlain of King Charles VI and Jeanne de Brégny.
 He married Catherine d'Auxy, Dame de Dompiere and Escouy, daughter of Enguerrand d'Auxy (? - 1374) and Isabelle de Goulons.
 They had four sons.

 In 1412 he started the construction of the current Château de Rambures, which was interrupted at his death.

 Military career

-Squire, he served at the Hotel du Roi Charles VI (1386) and in Germany.

 He was placed, thanks to his father, very early in the Hotel of the king and began his military career as a squire in the company of his father in 1387.
 He served in Germany in 1388 and fought on many battlefields at the beginning of the 15th century, which led him to the highest offices.
-He served in Picardy in 1404, under the Comte de Saint-Pol, with four knights and twenty squires.
+He served in Picardy in 1404, under the Count of Saint-Pol, with four knights and twenty squires.
 He was taken prisoner at Mercq near Calais with Jean V de Hangest.
 His father Andreux and brother Jean died in this battle.
 He served in Guyenne in 1408 and became captain of the castle of Airaines, the same year.
-Then, in 1410, he set out for Genoa to strengthen Marshal de Boucicaut with Raoul de Gaucourt.
-He served in Orleans with James II of Bourbon-La Marche in 1411.
+Then, in 1410, he set out for Genoa to strengthen Marshal Boucicaut with Raoul de Gaucourt.
+He served in Orléans with James II of Bourbon-La Marche in 1411.

-He became great master of the French Crossbowmen in 1411 with a salary of £2,000 a year and a bonus of £600.
+He became Grand Master of the French Crossbowmen in 1411 with a salary of £2,000 a year and a bonus of £600.

-He defended Ponthieu and Artois, captain of Boulogne (1415), he commanded Dieppe against the English.
+He defended Ponthieu and Artois, captain of Boulogne (1415), he commanded the battle of Dieppe against the English.